HindrikStegenga/Shard/README.md

 # TODO:
 - Query support
 - ~~Filter iterators~~ => done as of 0.2.3.
+- Procedural derive macro for Components. => done as of 0.2.6.
 - Allow replacing components.
 - Allow adding/removing multiple components at once.
 - Faster archetype lookups (using a graph).